awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-schedulingpolicy-fairsharepolicy.md

 `ComputeReservation`  <a name="cfn-batch-schedulingpolicy-fairsharepolicy-computereservation"></a>
 A value used to reserve some of the available maximum vCPU for fair share identifiers that aren't already used\.
 The reserved ratio is `(computeReservation/100)^ActiveFairShares ` where ` ActiveFairShares ` is the number of active fair share identifiers\.
-For example, a `computeReservation` value of 50 indicates that AWS Batchreserves 50% of the maximum available vCPU if there's only one fair share identifier\.
+For example, a `computeReservation` value of 50 indicates that AWS Batch reserves 50% of the maximum available vCPU if there's only one fair share identifier\.
 It reserves 25% if there are two fair share identifiers\.
 It reserves 12\.5% if there are three fair share identifiers\.
 A `computeReservation` value of 25 indicates that AWS Batch should reserve 25% of the maximum available vCPU if there's only one fair share identifier, 6\.25% if there are two fair share identifiers, and 1\.56% if there are three fair share identifiers\.
 The minimum value is 0 and the maximum value is 99\.
 *Required*: No
 *Type*: Double